 - profits from having ownership or an interest in a business or other business income;

-- · superannuation pensions;
+- superannuation pensions;

 - personal injury compensation; or

 - employment related insurance payouts.

-To calculate income, the gross rate of earnings is used, before taxation or any personal deductions.
+To calculate income, the gross income paid is used, before taxation or any personal deductions.

-59.2.1 Assignment of earnings
+59.2.1 Assignment of income

-If a recipient assigns either all or part of their earnings to another person, the amount assigned is the recipient's income and IS treated as income for the purposes of the ABSTUDY Personal and Partner Income Tests.
+If a recipient assigns either all or part of their income to another person, the amount assigned is the recipient's income and IS treated as income for the purposes of the ABSTUDY Personal and Partner Income Tests.